immanelg/ochess/README.md

 ## TODO
 - Do more refactoring on the backend.
-- CI/CD, Docker, etc.
 - Expire old invites after some time of user being offline.
 - Show online count and spectator count.
 Also, chat messages?
 - Third-party authentication.
 - ELO ratings.
 - Clocks.
+- TV.
 - More events: claim_draw (check claimability on each move and store it in the db; also check for more types of automatic draws), offer_draw, rematch (just make a new private game inside a match).
 - Use Redis backend for pub/sub.
 - HTTP API.
 - Daily games.
 - Tournaments, puzzles, etc.
-- Make front-end client not proof-of-concept, but a little bit better.
+- Create Vue.js frontend.